Domekologe/ow-api/README.md

 <a href="https://godoc.org/github.com/s32x/ovrstat/ovrstat"><img src="https://godoc.org/github.com/s32x/ovrstat/ovrstat?status.svg" alt="GoDoc"></a>
 </p>

+ATTENTION!
+With the latest update `namecardID` and `namecardTitle` are removed!
+(Thanks to Blizzard for again making changes)

 After ovrstat is obsolete/archived and OW-API didn't get specific values I made an functional version here for my own.
 Please use OW-API as an "official" Continuation.